davidmichaelfrost/wp-sync-db/README.md

 A short demo of the [Media Files Addon](https://github.com/wp-sync-db/wp-sync-db-media-files), which allows you to sync your WordPress Media Libraries.

 [![Media Files and CLI Addons](https://img.youtube.com/vi/0aR8-jC2XXM/0.jpg)](https://www.youtube.com/watch?v=0aR8-jC2XXM "Media Files and CLI Addons")

+## Frequently Asked Questions

+#### Is multisite supported?

+This is currently not officially supported.

+Although they lack admin interfaces, you might try [Network Sub-domain Updater](https://github.com/dmhendricks/wordpress-network-subdomain-updater-plugin) in conjunction with [Rewrite Content URLs](https://github.com/dmhendricks/wordpress-rewrite-content-urls-plugin) to assist with _manual_ migration of multisite data.

+If you'd prefer a wizard, a commercial alternative is [WP Migrate DB Pro](https://deliciousbrains.com/wp-migrate-db-pro/) and its [Multisite Tools Addon](https://deliciousbrains.com/wp-migrate-db-pro/doc/multisite-tools-addon/).

+#### Does it migrate files as well?

+:construction: Using the optional [Media Files Addon](https://github.com/wp-sync-db/wp-sync-db-media-files), you can sync Media Library files between instances.

+_Note: Due to various changes/improvements over time, support for this addon is currently in testing phase.
+Use at your own risk._

 ## Legal Notes